Cheshire-12/python-project-49/README.md

 # Brain Games
 ### About the project
 This is a brain training game project.
 It consists of five games: "Calculator," "Parity Check," "Greatest Common Divisor (GCD)," "Arithmetic Progression," and "Is a Number Prime?"
-The project was created by Heklest student Andrey Vedenkin.
+The project was created by Hexlet student Andrey Vedenkin.
 ### Game Rules
 You need to win three times in a row.
 If you answer incorrectly, the game ends.
 ### Hexlet tests and linter status: